 Selling your articles overseas isn't different from selling your articles in your own country.

 Prepare your query letter.
 Then send simultaneous queries out to editors of magazines in other English speaking countries.

-English is spoken in many countries and there are publications for English-speaking audiences.
+English is spoken in many countries and there are publications for English-speaking audiences in many countries.
 Think about which country or countries have an audience interested in your story.

 You can find some examples of how I’ve pitched overseas publications in my query letters eBook, "The Complete Guide to Query Letters for Travel Writers".